 The Cost Profile Builder allows the user to create a unique cost profile by entering specific procedures, drugs, and inpatient stays related to a patient claim.
 The Cost Profile Builder does not depend on the inputs used to generate claim costs or treatment statistics.
 Instead, it is a summary of the 25th percentile, 50th percentile (median), and 75th percentile of costs associated with a treatment.
-The procedure, durable medical equipment, and drug summary statistics are calculated using distinct CPT, HCPCS, and NDC codes using the CCAE database.
-For the DRG codes, the NIS database was used to calculate nationwide estimates using the supplied survey weights.
+The procedure and drug summary statistics were calculated by distinct CPT and NDC codes using the CCAE database, not restricted to patients with a disability, where statistics were only calculated if the treatment had at least associated 100 payments.
+For the DRG codes, we used the NIS database and calculated nationwide estimates using the supplied survey weights.